Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Related Work

+A neat review of the different computational problems related to CE can be found in Appendix C of \citet{Babaioff2017Competitive}.

-\citet{Deng2003Complexity} studied a market to which each agent comes with an initial endowment (rather than an initial income) and all valuations are additive.
-They proved that deciding whether CE exists is NP-hard even if there are $3$ agents.
-They presented an approximation algorithm which relaxes the CE conditions in two ways: (1) The bundle allocated to each agent is valued at least $(1-\epsilon)$ of the optimum given the prices, and (2) the demand is at least $(1-\epsilon)$ times the supply.
+\citet{Deng2003Complexity} study an \emph{Arrow-Debreu market}.
+This is a generalization of the Fisher market studied in the present paper, in which each agent may be both a buyer and a seller, i.e., each agent may bring to the market an initial set of items to sell, rather than just an initial income.
+They assume that all items are goods, and all agents have additive preferences.
+They prove that deciding whether a CE exists is NP-hard even if there are $3$ agents.
+They present an approximation algorithm which relaxes the CE conditions in two ways: (1) The bundle allocated to each agent is valued at least $(1-\epsilon)$ of the optimum given the prices, and (2) at least a fraction $(1-\epsilon)$ of the items are allocated.
 Both these relaxations are unrelated to our setting, in which the preferences are ordinal and all items must be allocated.

-\citet{bouveret2016characterizing} studied CE-from-equal-incomes (CEEI) as a rule for fair allocation of items.
-They related it to four other fairness criteria assuming all agents have additive valuation functions.
-They asked what is the computational complexity of deciding whether CEEI exists.
-This question was answered soon afterwards by \citet{Aziz2015Competitive}, who proved that the problem is weakly NP-hard when there are two agents and $m$ items, and strongly NP-hard when there are $n$ agents and $3n$ items. \citet{Branzei2015Characterization} further proved that even verifying whether a given allocation is CEEI is co-NP-hard.
+\citet{bouveret2016characterizing} present a scale of five fairness criteria for allocating indivisible goods among agents with equal entitlements and additive preferences.
+The weakest criterion in their scale is the \emph{maximin share guarantee} (for all $i\in\allagents: X_i\succeq_i \maxmin{\allitems}{1}{n}$), and the strongest criterion is \emph{CE-from-equal-incomes (CEEI)}.
+They asked what is the computational complexity of deciding whether a CEEI exists.
+This question was answered soon afterwards by \citet{Aziz2015Competitive}, who proved that the problem is weakly NP-hard when there are two agents and $m$ items, and strongly NP-hard when there are $n$ agents and $3n$ items. \citet{Branzei2015Characterization} further proved that even verifying whether a given allocation is a CEEI is co-NP-hard.